CFM2hack/nextjs-docker-boilerplate/README.md

 ## 🚀 Quickstart: How to Use for a New Project

 Follow these steps to go from zero to a running application in minutes.
+This workflow is designed to avoid any file conflicts during setup.

 ### Step 1.
 Clone This Boilerplate
 Clone this repository into a new directory with your project's name. **Remember to use all lowercase letters and hyphens.**